mojotech/pioneer/docs/widget.md

 `toggleClass` will toggle the provided class name on the DOM node of the Widget.
 It takes a hash that can contain an optional selector.
 If you only pass a string to the method and not an object then it will use the string as the class name.
 It returns a promise that will resolve when the class has been toggled.

-### hasClass

-`function hasClass({className: name, selector: <selector>})`

-`hasClass` will test the existence of the provided class name on the DOM node of the Widget.
-It takes a hash that can contain an optional selector.
-If you only pass a string to the method and not an object then it will use the string as the class name.
-It returns a promise that will resolve with `true` or `false`.

 ### clear

 `function clear({selector: <selector>})`